-Enamel bonding is the process of adding a tooth coloured material (called ‘composite’) to the existing tooth.
+Composite bonding is the process of adding a tooth coloured material (called ‘composite’) to the existing tooth.
 This can be used to improve the visual appearance of the tooth (or many teeth) to enhance its shape, disguise its position or mask surface flaws.

-To prevent further damage
+Composite Bonding to prevent further damage

-For cosmetic reasons
+Composite Bonding for cosmetic reasons